 Private Property: No Parking

-What can you do if unauthorised vehicles are parked on your property?
+What can you do if unauthorised vehicles are parked on your private property?
 It can be a perennial headache for businesses when unauthorised persons are using a car park specifically designated for use only by your employees.
 It’s not only profoundly irritating and frustrating, it can cause real problems for those employees that have to drive to work due to lack of access to public transport or for those who need their vehicle on hand as part of their job.
 So what can you do to stop it?

 The legal avenues